 Thanks to popular health trends, many of us believe that you need to stop eating solids, drink large amounts of water, and exercise till you drop to get our bodies clean.
 This simply isn’t true.
 Of course, drinking green smoothies and green juices will always nourish your body and promote health, but you don’t need to restrict yourself to a liquid diet to reap some serious detoxing benefits.

 In fact, going on a juice cleanse can be very damaging indeed.
 All too often cleanses of all kinds promise unrealistic overnight results that just aren’t that attainable.
-For some, especially those who are robust with a strong yang disposition may actually do just fine on a juice cleanse.
+For some, especially those who are robust with a strong yang disposition (run hot and have ruddier complexions) may actually do just fine on a juice cleanse.
 As for me, any type of detox that restricts fat intake leaves me feeling weak, stressed, and very moody.
 My body type (thin, pale, and cold) just won’t allow this type of cleanse.
 The sporadic and sudden change in my blood sugar levels also causes me to break out because I burn through a green juice in like 20 minutes.
 Not fun.

 Reversion into an unhealthy lifestyle is yet another common factor of mainstream cleansing.
 The reason for this is that these programs expect you to start suddenly and drastically changing your diet.
 Sure you can lose 10 pounds, heck, maybe even 20 pounds but the chances of you keeping it off without healthy lifestyle changes, diet, and exercise is slim.
 The 10 pounds just might come back to haunt you.
+This is called yo yo dieting.

 So, is there better way?
 YES!